 Initially, patients may notice that their symptoms are worse at work and better during weekends or holidays away from work.
 If no action is taken, patients may develop constant symptoms.

 The latency period between the time of exposure to the time of onset of symptoms is highly variable.
 The latency period for occupational asthma caused by low-molecular weight compounds seems to be shorter than that for high-molecular weight compounds.
 The latency period for high-molecular weight compounds is often several years.

-Again, in the case of reactive airways dysfunction syndrome (RADS), symptoms will occur within the first 24 hours of a massive exposure.
+A peak expiratory flow meter may be recommended to measure airflow during exhalation both at home and at work.
+Typically, results are recorded daily for a few weeks to see if there is a difference in airflow at work and away from work.
 Skin tests can be done, where an agent thought to cause your symptoms is introduced below the first layer of skin with a small needle to see if this agent triggers an inflammatory response.
 However, skin tests are not available for most agents that cause occupational asthma.